GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_mpdf_tmp_location.md

 ```

-Once you've verified the filter works correctly you should manually remove the old directory.
+Once you've verified the filter works correctly, you should manually remove the old directory.

 ## Source Code